Focal Places in Burlington

 On the spectrum of particle size, soils are classified along a spectrum of three main categories:

-These sandy soils keep the forests well-drained and dry for the most part.
-However, where there are particularly large deposits of silts and clays, it is interesting to note how that influences the vegetation above.
-When compared to the map of Wetlands at Rock Point, you will notice that the majority of the wetlands occur on top of these poorly-drained soils.
+Rock Point’s sandy soils keep the forests well-drained and dry for the most part.
+However, particularly large deposits of silts and clays, which impede drainage, influence the vegetation above.
+If you compare wetland maps and soil maps from Rock Point, you will notice that the majority of the wetlands occur on top of poorly-drained soils.

-The pattern in soil moisture becomes obvious: those poorly drained areas tend to also be the places where wetlands have formed, or where the soils are noticeably wetter (and your boots noticeably muddier!):
+The pattern in soil moisture becomes obvious: poorly drained areas tend to be the places where wetlands have formed, or where the soils are noticeably wetter (and your boots are noticeably muddier!):